Feast Day: 1 October

 The “sunny years” of early childhood

-Saint Therese of Lisieux was born on 2 January 1873, in the little French town of Alençon.
+Therese was born in the little French town of Alençon.
 Her full name is Marie Françoise Thérèse Martin, but she later became known as Saint Therese of the Child Jesus, or more popularly the Little Flower.

 Her parents, Louis and Zélie, were devout Catholics, going to Mass every morning before work.
 Therese, the youngest of nine children, grew up in a strong and loving Catholic environment.